arangodb/arangodb/README_maintainers.md

 `./utils/generateExamples.sh` picks examples from the code documentation, executes them, and creates a transcript including their results.

 Here is how its details work:
-  - all *Documentation/DocuBlocks/*.md* and *Documentation/Books/*.mdpp* are searched.
+  - all *Documentation/DocuBlocks/*.md* and *Documentation/Books/*.md* are searched.
-  - all lines inside of source code starting with '///' are matched, all lines in .mdpp files.
+  - all lines inside of source code starting with '///' are matched, all lines in .md files.
   - an example start is marked with *@EXAMPLE_ARANGOSH_OUTPUT* or *@EXAMPLE_ARANGOSH_RUN*
   - the example is named by the string provided in brackets after the above key
   - the output is written to `Documentation/Examples/<name>.generated`